-- 6.13.1 Wellness Committee.
+- 6.15.1 Wellness Committee.
 The parties will maintain a Labor Management Health Care Committee (aka Wellness Committee) during the term of the Agreement to discuss and address issues regarding the City's insurance programs and wellness program.
 The Wellness Committee will be comprised of four (4) City and four (4) Labor representatives.
 The Committee will: - a.
 Develop monthly or bimonthly newsletters to help educate and encourage the City employees. - b.
-Develop communication plan for rolling out the wellness assessment tool. - c.
-Review all Health Trust Fund/Flex Account balances monthly. - d.
-Review experience reports monthly. - e.
-Develop and mutually execute an education and outreach program addressing the costs/benefits of a HDHP/HSA. - 6.13.2 Wellness Funds.
-The City will budget \$441,000 during 2015 and \$431,000 during 2016 to support the development and maintenance of an effective City-wide Wellness Program.
-The City will fund these amounts using the Health Care Flex Account.
-Expenditures of such funds will be reviewed and approved by the Wellness Committee. - 6.13.3 Participation.
-To receive the benefits associated with participating during each year of the Agreement, employees must do the following: - a) 2015 Incentive Complete the initial Health Risk Assessment by January 31, 2015, and commit to completing one (1) wellness "journey" by June 30, 2015.
-The Wellness Committee will determine the participation criteria for employees newly hired on or after January 1, 2015. - b) 2016 Incentive Complete the annual Health Risk Assessment by September 30, 2015 and a total of two (2) wellness "journeys" by September 30, 2015.
+Review all Health Trust Fund/Flex Account balances monthly. - c.
+Review experience reports monthly. - 6.15.2 Wellness Funds.
+The City and Tacoma Joint Labor Committee will establish a budget amount to fund activities associated with its Wellness Program using the Health Care Flex Account.
+Expenditures of such budgeted funds will be reviewed and approved by the Wellness Committee. - 6.15.3 Participation.
+To receive the benefits associated with participating during each year of the Agreement, employees must complete participation requirements established by the Wellness Committee. - 6.16 The City will amend its FMLA policy to remove the requirement that parents of a newborn, newly adopted or newly placed foster child share a combined twelve (12) weeks of family medical leave to care for the new child.
+The revised policy will permit each parent to use up to twelve (12) weeks of available family medical leave for the care of a healthy newborn or placement of an adopted or foster child, provided that the City may require the parents to stagger their use of leave if granting leave to both simultaneously will unduly disrupt City operations.